Samsung Galaxy S22 lineup may feature Snapdragon 898 in India

-New Delhi: South Korean tech giant Samsung is likely to launchAthe Galaxy S22 series withAthe Snapdragon 898 chipset in India.
+New Delhi, Sep 7 (IANS) South Korean tech giant Samsung is likely to launchAthe Galaxy S22 series withAthe Snapdragon 898 chipset in India.

 According to GizmoChina, a fresh leak that has appeared on a South Korean site speculates on the markets that will be receiving the Snapdragon 898 and Exynos 2200 chipset variants of the S22 models.